Oven Barbecued Pork Ribs

 Ingredient Notes

 • Pork spareribs – Spareribs are meatier and a bit fattier than baby back ribs, which makes them well-suited to slow oven roasting.
-If the rack still has a membrane on the bone side, you can slip a knife underneath and peel it away for more tender ribs and better flavor penetration.
+If the rack still has a membrane (silver skin) on the bone side, you can slip a knife underneath and peel it away for more tender ribs and better flavor penetration.

 • Unsalted butter – Butter forms the rich base of the basting sauce and helps carry the flavors of the vinegar, garlic, and spices over the surface of the ribs.
 Unsalted butter lets you control the salt level, but salted butter will work if you adjust the added salt.